Skip to main content

 Ultimately, you'll want to pay attention to three items when purchasing a car:

-1. Anything with a dollar figure and where you need to sign.
-Especially on the sales contract.
+1. Anything with a dollar figure and wherever you need to sign.
+Especially items on the sales contract.

 2. The deal's overall cost.
 Sometimes, we get stuck on reaching a desired monthly payment and overlook other aspects of the deal, such as the interest rate and loan term.

-3. The federal truth and lending disclosure should be present in every car deal.
-It outlines the most important parts of the loan, such as the interest rate, total payments, and the finance charge.
+3. The federal Truth in Lending disclosure should be present in every car deal.
+It outlines the most important parts of the loan, such as the interest rate, total payments and the finance charge.

 Finally, doc fees and sales taxes can change from year to year.
-Edmunds updates this information regularly, but let us know if you come across any information that's out-of-date.
+Edmunds updates this information regularly, but please let us know if you find any information that's out-of-date.

 FAQs